This is the ultimate lentil salad recipe! It's a plant-based lunch that's super satisfying thanks to the crunchy veggies and lemon dressing.

-Meanwhile, prepare veggies and toss other ingredients together in a large bowl.
+Meanwhile, prepare the veggies and toss all the other ingredients together in a large bowl.

 Step 3: Toss everything together.

-When lentils are done cooking, let cool for 1 hour then toss with remaining ingredients.
+When the lentils are done cooking, let them cool then toss with the remaining ingredients.

 Step 4: Serve and enjoy!

-Let sit for at least 1 hour to let the flavours combine, then serve and enjoy!
+Let the salad sit for at least 1 hour to let the flavours combine, then serve and enjoy!

 Frequently Asked Questions

 You can cook lentils on the stovetop for about 20 minutes until the water has been fully absorbed or make them in the Instant Pot.

 I'd recommend using either brown or green lentils for this salad.
 I wouldn't recommend using red lentils, since they'll get soggy and mushy as they sit in the dressing.